YASWANTH-050612/TASK-4-VSDIAT-VLSI-SYSTEM-UART-Sensor-data-Integration/README.md

 ### 4. Testing and Verification

-To verify that the system works correctly, I stimulated the sensor (e.g., by changing light levels or temperature).
+To verify that the system works correctly, I simulated the sensor (e.g., by changing light levels or temperature).
 Then, I observed the data being transmitted on a **serial terminal** connected to the FPGA via **UART**.

 The data received on the serial terminal was compared with the expected sensor values to confirm the accuracy of the transmission.
 If any discrepancies occurred, the system was debugged and adjusted to ensure correct functionality.